FAQs for the Sweet v. McMahon Settlement

 The settlement divides the class—all individuals who had a borrower defense application pending as of June 22, 2022—into two groups.

 The second group is the decision group.
-You are a member of this group if you are a Class Member who submitted a borrower defense application relating to a school or schools that are not on the Exhibit C list.
-If you are in the decision group, you will receive an individual decision on your entitlement to settlement relief according to a set timeline (see “What happens next for Class Members?” below).
+You are a member of this group if you are a Class Member who submitted a borrower defense application relating to a school or schools not on the Exhibit C list.
+If you are in the decision group, you should have received an individual decision on your entitlement to settlement relief according to a set timeline.
+If the Department of Education failed to issue a decision within the timeline, you will receive Full Settlement Relief within one year of the missed deadline.

 If you submitted a borrower defense application related to a Corinthian Colleges school, please see the Corinthian question below.